Pacific Union College: Angwin–Parrett Field

-Back 40 Forest
+PUC Forest

-Much of the school's undeveloped acreage is managed as the PUC Demonstration & Experimental Forest, though on campus it is nicknamed the Back 40.
-Historically, it has also been known as the Thousand Acres.
-The forest was part of the Angwin property and a site of lumber even before it was bought by the college.
+Much of the school's undeveloped acreage is managed as the PUC Demonstration & Experimental Forest, though on campus it has sometimes been called the Back 40.
+The forest was part of the Angwin property and a site of lumber before it was bought by the college.
 It spans roughly 1600 acre.
 In addition to providing the resources necessary for the expansion of the campus in its early years, the forest has also served as a site for biological research and preservation, enclosing as it does unique species and biodiversity.

 In 2018, PUC partnered with the Napa County Land Trust to preserve the forest as a conservation easement; the easement is currently held by CalFire.
 Covering 864 acre, the easement protects about half of college's total property.
 It was valued at $7.1 million, much of it due to vineyard potential.
-Attempts in the past have been made to develop or sell the land, however:
+Attempts in the past have been made to develop or sell the land, however; most notably, the college made plans to transform the area into an ecovillage in 2006, but it ultimately chose to cancel the project.